marczz/mzlinux_pages/system/clouds.md

 -   [Seafile.com Home Page](http://seafile.com/en/home/).

 # Wasabi {#wasabi}
-Is a cloud block storage S3 compatible.
+[Wasabi](https://wasabi.com/) is a cloud block storage S3 compatible.
 The minimum plan is 1TB.
-And it applies an uniform cost of 5.90$/TB/Month -August 2020 Pricing_, with free in and out trafic, and free api calls.
+And it applies an uniform cost 6$/TB/Month - _September 2020 Pricing_,
+with free in and out trafic, and free api calls.

 # Yandex.Disk